EnderQIU/ooi3-remastered/README.md

 A: Set `FLASK_ENV` to `development` and check `Do not start game` on main page to debug HTML pages without login into the game.

+6. Q: Got `SyntaxError: invalid syntax` when `import tweepy` from tweepy 3.6.0.

+A: The tweepy 3.6.0 uses the keyword `async` in Python 3.7.
+You can use Python 3.6 or former.
+Or you can replace all `async` variables in tweepy/streaming.py to _async or something else.

+## Acknowledgement
+Portion of this software may utilize the following copyrighted materials, the use of which is hereby acknowledged.

+## License
+GPLv3 License